-Crises and other traumatic experiences often leave vivid images imprinted in the mind, images that have negative emotions attached to them.
+Disasters and other traumatic experiences often leave vivid images imprinted in the mind, images that have negative emotions attached to them.
 Such experiences can cause the brain to become cross-wired, leaving the victim with severe anxiety disorders and excessive fears.
 Any word or event that the victim associates with this traumatic experience can stimulate a highly negative emotional response.

 The following exercise, which I call "On the Ceiling," helps people dissociate their unhealthy negative emotions from their mental images of the troubling event.
-Take a few quiet minutes whenever possible, even daily, to do this exercise.
+If you have been affected by a disaster, take a few quiet minutes whenever possible, even daily, to do this exercise.
 Here's how:

 - 1. Get comfortable and close your eyes. - 2.
 With your eyes closed, think of the experience that put you in the high negative emotional quadrant.
 Take a minute or two to get that event solidly fixed in your mind.
 Imagine it as though it has just happened and is still very fresh.
 Remember not only the event itself in all its detail, but also how you felt.
 On a scale of 1-10, with 1 being low and 10 high, where are you emotionally as you picture this event? - 3.
 Now, see yourself stepping outside of your body and to the side, looking back as if you are watching yourself experience this event on a television screen about ten or twelve paces away.
-Again, on a scale of 1-10, where are you emotionally?
+Again, on a scale of 1-10, where are you emotionally? - 4.
+Now, imagine yourself moving even farther away to the ceiling, about twenty-five or thirty feet high, looking down on yourself in that situation.
+Once again, monitor your emotions on a scale of 1-10.
+Where are you now emotionally?